 Otago is home to 31 lizard species, making it a diverse region for lizards in Aotearoa New Zealand.

-To celebrate our lizard species we worked with Tūhura Otago Museum and reptile biologists Samuel Purdie from Southern Lakes Sanctuary, Carey Knox from Southern Scales and the University of Otago – Ōtākou Whakaihu Waka to produce a series of infographic fact sheets.
+To celebrate our lizard species, we worked with Tūhura Otago Museum and reptile biologists Samuel Purdie from Southern Lakes Sanctuary, Carey Knox from Southern Scales and the University of Otago – Ōtākou Whakaihu Waka to produce a series of infographic factsheets.

-The factsheets are suitable for all ages and are available for download.
-Please feel free to share these around and print them out to raise about Aotearoa New Zealand’s unique lizards.
+These factsheets provide information for each lizard species on how to identify them, where to find them and what they eat, and their main threats and conservation status.
+They are suitable for all ages and are available for download.
+Please feel free to share these around and print them out to raise awareness about Aotearoa New Zealand’s lizards.

 August 2024